-Diastasis recti is fairly common pregnancy condition which affects 30-40% of women.
+Diastasis Recti is a fairly common pregnancy condition which affects 30-40% of women.
 This condition causes the right and left halves of the rectus abdominis muscle to spread apart at the body’s midline.
 There is a fibrous tissue which thins, widens and stretches around a women’s growing belly in response to the uterus pushing against the abdominal wall.
 This tissue can weaken and separate during pregnancy.
-Diastasis recti can occur anytime in the last trimester but is most commonly noticed postnatally.
+Diastasis recti can occur anytime in the last trimester but are most commonly noticed postnatally.

-Diastasis recti reduces the functional strength of the abdominal wall and can cause lower back pain and pelvic instability.
+Diastasis recti reduce the functional strength of the abdominal wall and can cause lower back pain and pelvic instability.

-Once a women has been cleared by her doctor for exercise (6-8 weeks post delivery), she may begin gentle abdominal work to help bring the muscles back together.
-However, its important to recognize that the hormone “relaxin” is present in a women’s body the whole time she in breastfeeding, so safety is a necessity!
+Once a woman has been cleared by her doctor for exercise (6-8 weeks post-delivery), she may begin gentle abdominal work to help bring the muscles back together.
+However, it’s important to recognize that the hormone “relaxin” is present in a woman’s body the whole time she is breastfeeding, so safety is a necessity!

 Contact me to schedule your first session today!